BodyMap VR: Medical Imaging Feature

 Figma, Unreal Engine

-I designed a key feature for BodyMap, a VR anatomy platform helping students connect textbook knowledge to real-life anatomy.
+As a product designer at MAI, I designed a key feature for BodyMap, a VR anatomy platform helping students connect textbook knowledge to real spatial anatomy.
 By integrating radiographic images with interactive 3D models, we enhanced spatial learning.

-The feature successfully launched in early 2023 and contributed to broader adoption across educational institutions.
+The feature launched in early 2023, contributing to broader adoption across educational institutions.

-Students struggled to connect 2D images with real anatomy
+Medical students struggled to connect 2D images into spatial anatomical understanding

-An immersive medium uniquely suited for spatial learning.
-By combining radiographic imaging with interactive 3D models, we aimed to help students visualize anatomy in context, rotate it, explore it, and build genuine spatial intuition.
+By combining radiographic imaging with interactive 3D models, students can visualize anatomy in context, rotate it, explore it, and build genuine spatial intuition.

 We achieved